aarondsimpson/DunkVision/README.md

 4. Click on the court to record a shot, completing the modal sequence to gather shot data and update the scoreboard.
 5. Review the real-time data analysis card on the right of the screen as shots are recorded throughout the game.
 6. Select "Save Game" to create a "dv-game.json" file that can be loaded later for review or further tracking.
-7. Select "Save Image" to create a ".png" of the court showing the shot locations.
+7. Select "Export Image" to create a ".png" of the court showing the shot locations.
 8. Export game data for further analysis by selecting "Export CSV" or "Export JSON".

 > ⚠️ Note: Once new teams are added, you must first have "My Team" selected, then select the new team from the dropdown to swap it with "My Team" to have that custom team appear as *your team*.
 Equally, when adding a team for "Their Team", you must select "Their Team" first, then the dropdown, then select the new team to swap it and record it as the opponent team.